Codecademy/docs/content/d3/concepts/scaling/terms/scaleBand/scaleBand.md

 - `inputDomain`: An array representing the input domain (categories or discrete values).
 - `outputRange`: An array representing the output range (typically the width of the visualization).
-- `innerPadding`: Optional.
-Specifies the padding between bands, as a fraction of the band width (default is 0.).
+- `innerPadding`: Specifies the padding between bands, as a fraction of the bandwidth (default is 0.).
-- `outerPadding`: Optional.
-Specifies the padding before the first band and after the last band, as a fraction of the band width (default is 0.).
+- `outerPadding`: Specifies the padding before the first band and after the last band, as a fraction of the bandwidth (default is 0.).

 ## Example